Skip links

 Corporation bring to the Table?

-HBCUCDC brings over 40 years of experience in resolving public and private community development issues by providing feasible solutions to what seemed to be insurmountable problems.
-These solutions led to direct positive impacts at the federal, state, and local levels of various industries, markets, and institutions within the affected economy.
+HBCUcdc brings over 40 years of experience developing planning processes that resolve public and private community development issues.
+Our expertise provides feasible solutions to what seemed to be insurmountable problems, leading to direct positive impacts at the federal, state, and local levels of various industries, markets, and institutions within the affected economies.

 Increasing HBCU Enrollment by 100%